Photography

 Xan Padrón

-For Xan Padrón, the voluntary detention of movement where action becomes an observation led him to center himself on a completely different vision from his street photography, documenting the ecosystem of cities and finding beauty through pause and through the small, collective gestures of daily life.
+For Xan Padrón, the voluntary detention of movement -where action becomes an observation- led him to center himself on a different vision for his street photography, documenting the ecosystem of cities and finding beauty through pause and through the small, collective gestures of daily life.